luntergroup/smcsmc/docs/source/introduction.rst

         smcsmc.utils.run_smcsmc(test_args)

-Follow the Getting Started guide to become familiar with the basic structure and function of SMCSMC commands, then look at one of the tutorials for analysing simulated or real data.
+Follow the :ref:`getting_started` guide to become familiar with the basic structure and function of SMCSMC commands, then look at one of the tutorials for analysing simulated or real data.
+For a more complete guide to arguments, see :ref:`args`.

 Other Methods
 ------------